Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities: Discussion

 \subsection{Ruling in and out different mechanisms}

-Our analyses point to a multi-causal generation of ethnic disparities, in which both pragmatic difficulties of interviewing researchers (location and perceived fluency) and journalists' tastes regarding names' rhetorical values play key roles.
+Our analyses point to a multi-causal generation of ethnic disparities, in which both pragmatic difficulties of interviewing researchers (location and possibly perceived fluency) and journalists' tastes regarding names' rhetorical values play key roles.

-In support of pragmatic difficulties, we find that international locations (which tend to have scholars with more non-British-origin names) have a negative effect on mention rates (\sm{Table S5}).
-However, location is not the only driving mechanism as disparities still occur when controlling for location (\fref{fig:main-bias-result}).
-Additional evidence is that disparities persist among both international authors and U.S.-based authors, which would disappear if location was the decisive factor (\tref{tab:us-vs-non-us}).
-In support of the mechanism of perceived fluency in speaking English, we find that ethnic disparities appear in direct quotations among U.S.-based authors.
-These authors are unlikely to suffer from time-zone difficulties in scheduling interviews, but may differ in their perceived English fluency based on their name (\fref{fig:us-bias-result}b).
+In support of pragmatic difficulties, we find that international location (which hosts more scholars with non-Anglo names) has a negative effect on mention rates.
+However, location is not the driving mechanism as disparities persist among both international authors and U.S.-based authors, which would disappear if location was the decisive factor.
+In support of English fluency, we find that ethnic disparities for East Asian and African ethnicities appear in quotations among U.S.-based authors, who are unlikely to suffer from pragmatic difficulties in scheduling interviews, but may differ in their actual or perceived fluency.
+However, we note that these disparities may be produced by other factors such as assertiveness \cite{lu2022surprising}.

 In addition to these pragmatic factors, journalists' rhetorical choices are key.
-In support of the role of this, journalists are more likely to ``substitute'' a direct name mention with the researcher's institution for authors with East Asian and African names (\fref{fig:us-bias-result}c), suggesting that the context of discovery is important, but the institution serves the journalists' rhetorical goals better than the name.
-Additional evidence comes from outlet types: when journalists' role in the news articles is minimal---when the outlet simply republishes a university press release---the (relative) disparities are also minimal; when the news stories are written by journalists themselves, the (relative) disparities are the largest.
+In support of this mechanism, journalists are more likely to ``substitute'' a direct name mention with the researcher's institution for authors with East Asian and African names, suggesting that the context of discovery is important, but the institution serves the journalists' rhetorical goals better than the name.
+Additional evidence comes from outlet types: when journalists' role in the news articles is minimal---when the outlet simply republishes a university press release---the relative disparities are also minimal; when the news stories are written by journalists themselves, the relative disparities are the largest.
 However, we note that the disparities in Press Releases outlets also suggest that journalists are not the only actor behind the inequality.